ASL Lessons | Bookstore | Library | ASL University Main ►

 The next day though the actual test was in written format.
 I aced it.

-Gee that Vicars kid is a real smart-aleck.
+Gee that Vicars kid is a real smart-aleck, (or worse -- a cheater!).

 The district had an audiologist.
 He was a nice fellow.

 6. Do you feel there could have been services or programs provided that would have helped you?